Transition year update

 Investment priorities

 The Fund has three investment priorities: community and place, supporting local businesses and people and skills; all overarched by one objective, building pride in place and increasing life chances.
-Plymouth’s Core UKSPF allocation was £3,131,412.
+Plymouth’s Core UKSPF allocation for 2022 to 2025 was £3,131,412.

 View the full breakdown of interventions, objectives, outcomes and outputs.